Rubén Ramos (footballer, born 1989)

-Rubén Ramos Martínez ([ruˈβen ˈramos maɾˈtineθ]; born 31 January 1989) is a Spanish professional footballer who plays for Las Rozas CF as a forward.
+Rubén Ramos Martínez ([ruˈβen ˈramos maɾˈtineθ]; born 31 January 1989) is a Spanish professional footballer who plays as a forward.

 Club career

 Born in Leganés, Madrid, Ramos only played lower league football in his country, starting out at Atlético Madrid B in the 2007–08 season.
 In 2009, he moved to city rivals Real Madrid, and was assigned to the reserves also in the Segunda División B.

 Free agent Ramos signed with Italian club Brescia Calcio in August 2011, but the international clearance only arrived two months later.
 He played the first of only four matches as a professional on 8 October, coming on as a 68th-minute substitute in a 2–1 away loss against Calcio Padova in the Serie B.

 Ramos returned to Spain in January 2012, joining Lucena CF of the third division.
 He continued to compete in that tier in the following years, representing CF Fuenlabrada, CD Puerta Bonita, CD Alcoyano, Real Murcia, UD San Sebastián de los Reyes, Internacional de Madrid (two spells) and CD Castellón.